 Although Laswell has been at the core of so many influential bands and projects - Material, Massacre, Last Exit, Painkiller, Praxis, Divination - he resists the concept of a fixed musical situation.
 As such, with the exception of Last Exit, these are not bands in the traditional sense.
 Instead, they are forward-thinking collectives that value changes in personnel, set lists and sounds.
 As Laswell once put it, "I imagine the worst experience in the world would be being in a band and you play, what, no more than 100 songs in your entire life.
 All you really have is your relationship with musicians in the band and you hope it'll succeed, that people will like it.
 It was just a scary thought."

-- Events have caused a little push back for the planned upswing of MOD Technologies 2013 slate of releases.
-In December the proceedings will finally start with the long anticipated solo piano album from Bernie Worrell: Elevation - The Upper Air.
+- Bernie Worrell: 'Elevation: The Upper Air is out now!
 11 outstanding tracks from the Wizard of Woo.
 Includes 3 originals as well as covers of tracks by Bootsy Collins, Miles Davis, John Coltrane, Santana and more.
 CD and digital only.

 - Soon to come will be the announcement of some of the future slate of releases.
 Rest assured, they are not just planned projects - they are albums that are either already in the can, or just finishing up.

 - Roy Powell's Mumpbeak is out now on RareNoise Records.
 Bill co-produced, mixed plays on it.
 CD and vinyl.